-The Office of Legal Affairs provides support and assistance to the University's colleges, departments and units when they are faced with issues relating to the creation, acquisition, protection and commercialization of intellectual property.
-Intellectual property describes a wide variety of property created by musicians, authors, artists, and inventors.
+The Office of Legal Affairs provides support and assistance to the University's colleges, departments and units when they are faced with issues relating to the creation, acquisition, ownership, protection and commercialization of intellectual property.
+Intellectual property describes a wide variety of intangible property created by people such as artists, authors, creators, inventors and writers.
 The law of intellectual property typically encompasses the areas of copyright, patent, trademark, trade secret, and know-how.
-It is designed to encourage the development of art, science, and information by granting certain property rights to all artists, which include inventors in both the arts and the sciences.
-These rights allow artists and inventors to protect themselves from infringement, unauthorized use, and misuse of their inventions and creations by others.

 The most frequently asked questions regarding intellectual property: